Skip to Content

 Types of Spiritual Gifts :

-(Note: Some assessments and churches recognize just seven and others, twenty).
+(Note: Some assessments and churches recognize just seven, and others recognize twenty.)

 Administration

-The divine strength or ability to organize multiple tasks and groups of people to accomplish these tasks.
+The spiritual gift of administration is the divine strength or ability to organize multiple tasks and a group of people to accomplish said tasks.

 • Detail oriented